sladericewatkins/onecms7/src/faq/index.md

 ## What phone do you daily drive?
 I daily drive both an [iPhone SE (2nd generation)](https://support.apple.com/kb/SP820?locale=en_US) *and* [Google Pixel 6](https://www.gsmarena.com/google_pixel_6-11037.php), both connected to [US Mobile](https://www.usmobile.com) (Verizon SIM/Warp 5G).
 I switch which one is in "lead" (read: "has my personal SIM card in it") pretty frequently.
 It's a bad habit, I know... but hey, it is what it is.

+## Can you develop my app?
+Sorry, but unfortunately, I'm many years removed from the mobile app development scene. **I do mess around with [Xcode](https://developer.apple.com/xcode/), but that's more as a hobby, and I'm by no means experienced.** I have to regularly ask others for guidance just to figure out the interface.

+Nowadays, I'm focused on web and computer software and I'm content with that.

+## Will you ever return to mobile app development?
+Yes, it's on my list of things I'd like to do!
+Perhaps it'll become my full-time "actual" job?
+I feel a calling there.
+Right now, I'm actually testing several apps for folks and giving feedback.
+So we'll see what happens!

 ## Is ‘Dear Nintendo’ still being maintained?
 Yes, it is still available at [dearnintendo.sladewatkins.com](https://dearnintendo.sladewatkins.com).
 Folks can sign the open letter until March 2023, at which point, it will be [sent to the vault](https://vault.sladewatkins.com).